bruno353/agnostic-llm-api/README.md

 - Certbot for automatically obtaining and renewing SSL certificates from Let's Encrypt.
 - Systemd to manage services like the LLM API and Ollama server as background processes.
 </br>
-For this tutorial example we are using the g4 ec2 instance.
+For this tutorial example we are using the AWS g4 ec2 instance.
 </br>
 You will: Deploy your EC2 instance, create an Elastic IP, attach it to your domain, run the script with your environment variables, pull your preferred LLM, and start running your API.

+## 0. Configure setup.sh ENVs

+The following variables need to be set by you:
+   - DOMAIN_NAME: Your API`s domain
+   - API_KEY: Secret key to connect with your model through the API
+   - EMAIL: Your email to link with certbot
+   - MODEL_NAME: The [model](https://ollama.com/library) to run

-## 1. Launch EC2 Instance an
+## 1. Launch EC2 Instance and Elastic API

 a.
-Go to EC2 dashboard and click "Launch instance"
+Launch EC2:
+- AMI: Search for and select "Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04)"
+- Instance type: g4dn.xlarge (4 vCPUs, 16 GiB Memory, 1 GPU)
+- Network settings:
+   - Allow SSH (port 22) from your IP
+   - Allow HTTPS and HTTP connections
 b.
-Name your instance (e.g., "Ollama-GPU-Server")
-c.
-AMI: Search for and select "Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04)"
-d.
-Instance type: g4dn.xlarge (4 vCPUs, 16 GiB Memory, 1 GPU)
-e.
-Create or select a key pair for SSH access
-f.
-Network settings: Create a security group with the following rules:
-   - Allow SSH (port 22) from your IP
-   - Allow Custom TCP (port 8080) from anywhere (0.0.0.0/0)
-g.
-Configure storage: At least 30 GiB
-h.
-Launch the instance
+Configure Elastic IP:
+- Under Network & Security in EC2, go to Elastic IPs
+- Allocate an Elastic IP address and attach it to your newly created EC2 instance
+- In your domain manager, link the created IP to the domain name you want to use for your API

 ## 2. Connect to EC2 Instance

 ```